smitdesai1010/Tic-Tac-Toe-Bot/README.md

 I used 2 different kinds of algorithm for creating different levels of difficulty.

-For the impossible levl , I implemented Mini-Max algorithm (using Decision-Tree from scratch) and optimized it with alpha-beta pruning.
+For the impossible level , I implemented Mini-Max algorithm (using Decision-Tree from scratch) and optimized it with alpha-beta pruning.

 For normal and hard levels, I deployed my own algorithm which after observing and playing numerous times against other algorithms to understand how actually they function, I also developed a algorithm that allows the computer to play with different difficulty levels.